JasmineElm/JasmineElm.github.io/_posts/2024-05-26-Agile_Manchester.md

 ---
 layout: post
-title:  Agile Manchester
+title: Agile Manchester 2024
-date:    2024-05-26 17:00
+date: 2024-05-25T17:46:58.000Z
-categories: Writing, development
+categories: writing
 synopsis: Reflections on The 2024 Agile Manchester Conference
 ---

 I've been working in Agile development for a few years, but have never really "got it".
-The models, frameworks, methodologies always felt unapplicable, or worse, an exercise in kabuki theare that required extra admin.
+The models, frameworks, methodologies always felt un-applicable, or worse, an exercise in kabuki theatre that required extra admin.
 This is the first Agile conference that I've attended, and it massively helped to reframe my understanding of Agile, and how we can use it.